EndrielKuschel/EndrielKuschel/README.md

 My name is Endriel, I am 20 years old and I am a university student in the Information Systems course at the Universidade do Sul de Santa Catarina.
 I am getting more and more specialized in this world of programming and technology, seeking to develop myself more and more in this area that I consider so promising.

+Currently, I'm looking to specialize in the Front End area, gaining more and more experience with JavaScript, HTML and CSS.

-I am currently looking to specialize in the field of cloud computing, studying through AWS and Microsoft Azure.
-I have basic knowledge of programming languages such as JavaScript and Java.
-In addition, I have knowledge about Database and MySQL, as well as assembly and maintenance of hardware.
+I also have knowledge in the area of ​​cloud computing, through Microsoft Azure and Amazon AWS.
+In addition, I have knowledge in Database and MySQL.

+I am proud to be part of the Microsoft Ambassadors program, a community that gives me the opportunity to share and acquire new knowledge with other Ambassadors!

 ## 💾 Status / Stats